All Glossaries Index

 Catalogue Raisonné

-- classified and numbered list of prints by a particular artist, listing the titles dates, editions, and conditions of all known prints (or paintings).
+classified and numbered book of prints by a particular artist, listing the titles, dates, editions, states and often photographs of all known prints.

 Chromolithography